Salmoni, Elis

 Salmoni (Σαλμώνη, before 1915: Κούκουρα - Koukoura) is a village and a community in the municipality of Pyrgos, Elis, Greece.
-According to the 2011 census, the village had 612 inhabitants and the community, including the village Alfeios, 643.
+The community includes the village Alfeios.
 It is situated in low hills on the right bank of the river Alfeios, at 70 m elevation.
 It is 2 km southwest of Strefi, 3 km southeast of Varvasaina and 8 km east of Pyrgos.
 The Greek National Road 74 (Tripoli - Olympia - Pyrgos) passes north of the village.
 A previously independent community, Salmoni is part of Pyrgos since 1997.
 The current Greek Orthodox metropolitan of Thessaloniki, Anthimos, was born in Salmoni in 1934.
 The village Alfeios, 3 km west of Salmoni, has two churches, Metamorfoseos tou Sotiros and Saint Raphael.